ChrisCS-50/DB-Property-Appraisal/README.md

 Final Project – COP4710: Database Management

 This application is a full-stack property appraisal tool designed for storing, updating, querying, and reporting property-related data.
-It uses:

-Next.js 14 (App Router)

-Prisma ORM

-PostgreSQL (NeonDB)

-TailwindCSS + ShadCN UI

-A complete relational database with:

-Property

-Owner

-Assessment

-Sale

-Improvement

-User (auth-ready)

-A reporting API powered by SQL queries & materialized view

-A stored procedure for bulk land-value adjustments

 🚀 Features
 ✔ Full CRUD for Properties